-Avista Corp. has a committed line of credit with various financial institutions in the total amount of \$400.0 million with an expiration date of April 2019.
-We have the option to request an extension for an additional one or two years beyond April 2019, provided, 1) there are no default events prior to the requested extension, and 2) the remaining term of agreement, including the requested extension period, does not exceed five years.
-As of June 30, 2015, there were \$90.0 million of cash borrowings and \$34.4 million in letters of credit outstanding, leaving \$275.6 million of available liquidity under this line of credit.
+Avista Corp. has a \$400.0 million committed line of credit with various financial institutions that expires in April 2019.
+We have the option to request an extension for an additional one or two years beyond April 2019, provided (1) that no event of default has occurred and is continuing prior to the requested extension and (2) the remaining term of agreement, including the requested extension period, does not exceed five years.
+As of September 30, 2015, there were \$130.0 million of cash borrowings and \$43.8 million in letters of credit outstanding, leaving \$226.2 million of available liquidity under this line of credit.

 The Avista Corp. facility contains customary covenants and default provisions, including a covenant which does not permit our ratio of "consolidated total debt" to "consolidated total capitalization" to be greater than 65 percent at any time.
-As of June 30, 2015, we were in compliance with this covenant with a ratio of 52.0 percent.
+As of September 30, 2015, we were in compliance with this covenant with a ratio of 52.5 percent.

-AEL&P has a committed line of credit in the amount of \$25.0 million with an expiration date of November 2019.
-As of June 30, 2015, there were no borrowings outstanding under this committed line of credit.
+AEL&P has a \$25.0 million committed line of credit that expires in November 2019.
+As of September 30, 2015, there were no borrowings outstanding under this committed line of credit.

 The AEL&P committed line of credit agreement contains customary covenants and default provisions including a covenant which does not permit the ratio of "consolidated total debt at AEL&P" to "consolidated total capitalization at AEL&P," (including the impact of the Snettisham obligation) to be greater than 67.5 percent at any time.
-As of June 30, 2015, AEL&P was in compliance with this covenant with a ratio of 58.1 percent.
+As of September 30, 2015, AEL&P was in compliance with this covenant with a ratio of 57.4 percent.